kylesmile1103/Learn-Frida/README.md

 ### Finish and build modded apk

 To complete our modding process, we need to patch the script to apk file so that it can run independently without a computer.
-We can do that by using [Objection](https://github.com/sensepost/objection)
+Frida's gadget enables us to achieve such purpose, read this [article](https://lief.quarkslab.com/doc/latest/tutorials/09_frida_lief.html#id9) to do it manually, we can also implememnt it by using [Objection](https://github.com/sensepost/objection), and this is the method we're gonna use.

-Looking into Objection wiki, find the [Gadget-Configuration](https://github.com/sensepost/objection/wiki/Gadget-Configurations) segment, there will be detail guides on how to patch apk or ipa file with Frida gadget, the best part is the whole process can be done automatically by Objection.
+Looking into Objection wiki, find the [Gadget-Configuration](https://github.com/sensepost/objection/wiki/Gadget-Configurations) segment, there will be detail guides on how to patch apk or ipa file with Frida gadget, the best part is the whole process can be done automatically.

 #### Install Objection